lsst-sitcom/spot_motion_monitor/docs/installation.rst

 `Allied Vision Technologies <https://www.alliedvision.com/en/digital-industrial-camera-solutions.html>`_ Prosilica GigE cameras.
 This requires the ``pymba`` package which can be found `here <https://github.com/morefigs/pymba>`_.
 Follow the installation instructions there.
 For clarity, the installation of ``pymba`` requires a clone of the repository.
+The ``pymba`` package available from PyPI is NOT correct.